belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 On every cluster running the Paas operator, a PaasConfig resource is defined.
 This PaasConfig resource holds the specific configuration for the operator.
 For each capability a chapter needs to be set in `spec.capabilities`.
 An example can be found below.
-Furthermore, the Paas operator needs to know the namespace where to search for ApplicationSets managing the capability (`spec.ApplicationSet_namespace`).
+Furthermore, the Paas operator needs to know the namespace where to search for ApplicationSets managing the capability (`spec.clusterwide_argocd_namespace`).

 ### Example PaasConfig with a capability